 I think it best that I stop right here.
 It may seem rather abrupt, but I am going to smooth it off just a little bit.
 I am going to give a number of points we covered here so that we can summarize this because eventually all of these things are going to become important to the series.
 I am picking up biblical patterns in these points.

-Point number 1: Mankind, though unconverted, is nonetheless guilty before God because there exists sufficient knowledge of God from the natural world, that mankind is without excuse in its failure to live up to even basic morality.
+1): Mankind, though unconverted, is nonetheless guilty before God because there exists sufficient knowledge of God from the natural world that mankind is without excuse in its failure to live up to even basic morality.
 Adam and Eve did not live up to what God Himself taught them.
 All of mankind has followed that paradigm.

 I have three more points, but I never got to them in the sermon.
 God willing, we will get to those the next time.